-This post was lost in the ether until my pal and colleague Mat Harden dug it out of his Instapaper for me.
+This post was lost in the ether after a server crash, until my pal and colleague Mat Harden dug it out of his Instapaper for me.
 Thanks Mat!

 New-releases-wise it was a cracking year for metal (The Damned Things, Triosphere, Hellyeah, Furyon, Grand Magus, Star One, Alter Bridge, Iron Maiden, John 5), folk metal (Blind Guardian, Orphaned Land, Amorphis, Wuthering Heights, Eluveitie, Heljareyga), prog (Coheed and Cambria, Myrath), rock (Hardcore Superstar, Slash, My Chemical Romance, Airbourne, Buckcherry, You Me At Six, Ratt, Crashdïet), dance (Daft Punk, Underworld, Deadmau5, Pendulum) and pop (Angels & Airwaves, Johnny Flynn, Cee-Lo Green).